 These containers must always be connected to an external power source.
-And, they are mainly used for the shipment of temperature-sensitive, perishable cargo such as fish, meat, medicines and pharmaceutical products.
+They are mainly used for the shipment of temperature-sensitive, perishable cargo such as fish, meat, medicines and pharmaceutical products.

-Reefer containers generally come in 20 ft and 40 ft, and they are commonly made from a weathering steel known as COR-TEN steel.
-And, they are also available in High Cube ( Approx. 1 ft extra height compared to basic models).
+Reefer containers generally come in 20 ft and 40 ft, and they are commonly made from weathering steel known as COR-TEN steel.
+And, they are also available in High Cube (approx. 1 ft extra height compared to basic models).

 An open side container has the same features as a dry storage container.
 The main difference is the two additional bi-fold doors on one of the side walls.
-These bi-fold doors let you access one side of the container.
+They give access to one side of the container.

-Open side containers are available in 20ft and 40ft.
-And, they are also available in High Cube ( Approx. 1 ft extra height compared to basic models).
+They are also available in 20ft and 40ft.
+And, they are also available in High Cube (approx. 1 ft extra height compared to basic models).

 Flat rack containers have collapsible sides that can be folded to make a flat rack.
-And, the end walls are stable enough to allow stacking several flat rack containers on top of one another.
+The end walls are stable enough to allow stacking several flat rack containers on top of one another.

 These containers are especially suitable for heavy loads and cargo that need to be loaded from the top or sides, such as heavy machinery, pipes and construction materials.